Area fans excited about World Cup returning to Foxboro

 “As with everything, there are pros and cons, but I for one cannot wait to have this event at Gillette and bring my kids to every single match that is played here,” Monahan said.
 “I think it’s a once in a lifetime event and it will be a way to showcase this area of the country.”

-"I am so excited.
-I hope to catch some games and create memories with my kids and family," said Steve Santos, head girls soccer coach at Attleboro High.
-"I remember the matches I went to in the early '90s.
+“I am so excited.
+I hope to catch some games and create memories with my kids and family,” said Steve Santos, head girls’ soccer coach at Attleboro High School.
+“I remember the matches I went to in the early ‘90s.
 Great games, amazing atmosphere, and so much culture.
-It is great for the game, the area, and our economy."
+It is great for the game, the area, and our economy.”

 Other area fans also expect soccer to receive a boost in popularity in this country as the Cup returns to the American stage.

-During the World Cup, 48 national men's soccer teams will be playing 80 games across the United States, Canada, and Mexico.
+During the World Cup, 48 national men’s soccer teams will be playing 80 games across North America with games being held in the United States, Canada, and Mexico.

 Each chosen venue is projected to host four to six matches over the course of the tournament.